-- Description.
+• Description.
 Provide a clear explanation of each assignment.
-This may include a description of the nature, method, and length of any critical reviews, research papers, projects, and/or presentations required. - Requirements.
+This may include a description of the nature, method, and length of any critical reviews, research papers, projects, and/or presentations required.

+• Requirements.
 Clearly identify all reading, study, writing and evaluation requirements for each assignment.
-Enumerate all required elements of each assignment and the criteria by which the substantive elements of the assignment will be evaluated. - Style standard.
-If applicable, state the style standard by which the writing assignments will be evaluated (e.g., APA). - Resource availability.
-Explicitly state the nature and availability of library and online resources, such as journals, that students may be required or recommended to access. - Delivery of assignment.
-Indicate how and where the assignment will be submitted within the course site. - Evaluation/Assessment Rationale for Grade Determination - Provide a short statement and/or chart listing the factors that will contribute to the final grade for the course.
+Enumerate all required elements of each assignment and the criteria by which the substantive elements of the assignment will be evaluated.

+- Style standard.
+If applicable, state the style standard by which the writing assignments will be evaluated (e.g., APA). - Evaluation/Assessment Rationale for Grade Determination - Provide a short statement and/or chart listing the factors that will contribute to the final grade for the course.
 Below is an example:

-Readings 10%

-Assignment #1 20%

-Assignment #2 20%

-Presentation 25%

-Final Paper 25 %

-TOTAL 100%

-Definition of work quality as demonstrated by letter grades.
+- Definition of work quality as demonstrated by letter grades.

-Example of grading criteria for assignments and final grade:
+Example #1 of grading criteria for assignments and final grade: